Q. Is there a form to be filled out?

-A. An awards ceremony on the campus winning the award will feature a plaque being presented to the President or other chief executive of the institution.
-It is presumed, however, that the check so presented will be expended by the library winning the award.
+A. An awards ceremony on the campus receiving the award will feature a plaque being presented to the President or other chief executive of the institution.
+It is presumed, however, that the check so presented will be expended by the library receiving the award.

 Q. What documentation might be particularly impressive?